YuriiP1/spring-boot-thymeleaf-db/README.md

 # PersonWithIdea(pet-project)
 ## spring-boot-thymeleaf-db
 Spring Boot with Thymeleaf.
-Also using MySQL(database).
+Also using PostgreSql(database).